 A popular day trip from the nearby city of Naples, Herculaneum is one of the most impressive and valuable historical landmarks in Italy.

 Herculaneum was an ancient seaside town that was completely destroyed by the same fateful volcanic eruption that devastated Pompeii in 79 AD.
 Buried for centuries under a blanket of volcanic ash and pumice, Herculaneum was perfectly preserved – in fact, because of the different volcanic material that fell on this city, it’s in even better nick than Pompeii.

 Much of the site has been excavated and today visitors can explore the streets of Herculaneum much as they were in Roman times.
-Opulent villas with glass mosaics, public canteens and shops and a range of artefacts (including some very quirky sculptures) can be seen.
-The eeriest part of the complex are the boathouses, a row of small chambers that once fronted directly onto the sea.
+Opulent villas with glass mosaics, public canteens, shops, and a range of artifacts (including some very quirky sculptures) can be seen.
+The eeriest part of the complex is the boathouses, a row of small chambers that once fronted directly onto the sea.
 Herculaneum’s residents sought refuge here from the eruption and the remains of at least 300 people have been uncovered.

 Herculaneum can be reached by train from Naples in under an hour.
 Simply take the Circumvesuviana line to Ercolano Scavi station and continue on foot from there.
 If visiting in summer, plan to arrive early to avoid the heat of the day, and make sure you bring lots of drinking water with you.
 Entrance costs €11 for adults.

 By Emily of Wanderlush

 The Valley of the Temples is an awe-inspiring archaeological site located on Italy’s largest island Sicily.
 Listed as a UNESCO World Heritage Site, it is one of the most popular attractions on the island.